gulam-mujtaba/neog-camp-mark-8/README.md

-# Emoji Translator
+# Emoji Interpreter
-This app is created with CodeSandbox.
-*This is a React App which detects emoji entered by the user.
+This is a React App which detects emoji entered by the user.
-1. Click on any emoji.
+1. Click on any emoji (or) copy and pase any emoji from the bucket.
-2. See the meaning of the emoji you entered.
+3. See the meaning of the emoji you entered.